 - To restore tooth decay.
 Once tooth decay has broken through the enamel into dentine or you are experiencing symptoms such as pain, you will need to have a filling.

 - To restore tooth wear.
-Whatever the cause of loss of tooth structure is the role of a filling is to offer a protective layer to seal the exposed dentine as it is more susceptible to tooth decay, to avoid plaque build-up on uneven surfaces and reduce any sensitivity.
+Whatever the cause of loss of tooth structure, the filling will offer a protective layer to seal the exposed dentine as it is more susceptible to tooth decay.
+Fillings are designed to avoid plaque build-up on uneven surfaces and reduce any sensitivity.